iammyr/railsgirls.github.com/_posts/2014-05-29-touristic-autism_resource-modeling.markdown

    rake db:migrate
 {% endhighlight %}

 **Coach:** Explain what user model has been generated.
 What are the fields?
+Note that a model inherits abilities to interact with the DB from its ActiveRecord::Base super-class (ref.
+MVC).

 ## Step 4: Create your first user